Free video lessons on the American English Consonants

 The Nasal Flap in American English

-You've heard about the flap, which is in words like "water", "letter", and "video".
+You've heard about the flap, which is in the word "water."
 But that's not the only flap used in American English!
-Now you need to learn about the nasal flap /ɾ̃/, also known as the Vanishing T, which native speakers use in words like "internet", "twenty", and "wanted".
+Now you need to learn about the nasal flap /ɾ̃/, also known as the Vanishing T, which native speakers use in words like "internet" and "twenty."

 The Glottal Stop in American English